electrode-io/electrode/packages/xarc-tag-renderer/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-Generate HTML pages from tag-based templates using ES6 template literals.
-This is a powerful template rendering system that supports token-based customization, asynchronous rendering, and flexible HTML generation.
+## Overview

+**@xarc/tag-renderer** is a sophisticated template rendering engine that leverages ES6 template literals to generate HTML pages with dynamic content.
+Built for high-performance server-side rendering in universal JavaScript applications, it provides a flexible and type-safe approach to HTML generation with advanced features like token-based customization, asynchronous content loading, and streaming output.

-## Features
+## Key Features

 - 🏷️ **Tag-based templating** - Create templates using ES6 template literals with custom tags
 - 🔄 **Asynchronous rendering** - Support for async functions, promises, and streaming output